SEN

 Please click the link below to see our SEN Policy:

-Our experienced SEND leaders, Tina Godden, Willesborough Infant School and Julie Greenwood, Willesborough Junior School work together to ensure cohesive and progressive provision across the two school sites, from Reception to year six.
+Our SEND leaders, Tina Godden (Willesborough Infant School) and Chris Luckhurst (Willesborough Junior School) work together to ensure cohesive and progressive provision across the two school sites, from Reception to year six.

 Transition into Reception